wsbctechnicalblog/wsbctechnicalblog.github.io/content/common-engineering-journal-2.md

 > ![Falcon Heavy](../images/common-engineering-journal-2-5.jpg)

-The team has taken off like a [SpaceX Falcon Heavy](https://www.spacex.com/vehicles/falcon-heavy/) and it will be difficult to cherry-pick from our running list of achievements linked to our backlog of **culture**, **collaboration**, **innovation**, **practices**, and **kaizen**.
+The team took off like a [SpaceX Falcon Heavy](https://www.spacex.com/vehicles/falcon-heavy/) and it is extremely difficult to cherry-pick from our running list of achievements linked to our backlog of **culture**, **collaboration**, **innovation**, **practices**, and **kaizen** work.

 I will pick the top 3 on my personal favourites list and invite my colleagues to add another journal entry with their favourites.

 ## LITE Self-Service Automation